 - Change the background color.
 (Notice that you can reset it to the default.) - Turn the Orientation Axis (the axis in the lower left corner of the view) off and on.

-• Move the Orientation Axis in the view.
+(This can also be done using an icon that looks like the Orientation Axis on the right side of the toolbars on top) - Move the Orientation Axis in the view.
 (Hint: Make the axis interactive and then click and drag in the 3D view.)